-MARITIME CO-OPERATIVE SERVICES LIMITED SCHOLARSHIP
+CO-OP ATLANTIC SCHOLARSHIP

-Maritime Co-operative Services Limited offers a scholarship of \$200. to a graduate of the Nova Scotia Agricultural College from the Maritime Provinces entering the final two years at an approved agricultural college.
+Co-op Atlantic offers a scholarship of \$200. to a graduate of the Nova Scotia Agricultural College from the Maritime

+Provinces entering the final two years at an approved agricultural college.
 The scholarship will be awarded on the following basis and may be tenable for two years: